-The staff consists of the ADA Compliance Officer, Dr. Troy Troftgruben, working in conjunction with the Wartburg Seminary faculty, the Academic Dean, and the administration, to carry out support services for students with disabilities.
+The staff consists of the ADA Compliance Officer, Dean Cheryl Peterson, working in conjunction with the Wartburg Seminary faculty and the administration, to carry out support services for students with disabilities.
 Within this document, the above- named staff members are referred to as "designated seminary staff."